 Other states may require registration, filing, or exemption of a franchise under other laws, such as those that regulate the offer and sale of business opportunities or seller-assisted marketing plans.

-For 2020, franchisors and franchise lawyers should carefully review NASAA’s new guidelines.
+Franchisors and franchise lawyers should carefully review NASAA’s new guidelines.
 The guidelines provide instructive commentary as to font sizes, placements, and other requirements.